-As reflected on Statement A, the Authority has cash (book balances) totaling \$164,744 at June 30, 2017, and \$177,094 at June 30, 2016.
+As reflected on Statement A, the Authority has cash (book balances) totaling \$218,047 at June 30, 2018, and \$164,744 at June 30, 2017.
 Under state law, demand deposits with financial institutions must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The fair value of the pledge securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
 GASB Statement 40, which altered GASB Statement 3, excluded the disclosure requirement to publish all deposits by three categories of risk.
-An entity's deposits may pose a custodial credit risk if the deposit balance is not covered by depository insurance and are (a) uncollateralized, (b) collateralized with securities held by the pledging financial institution, or (c) collateralized with securities held by the pledging financial institution, or (c) collateralized with securities held by the pledging financial institution's trust department or agent but not in the depositor-government's name.
-The Authority had deposits (collected bank balances) secured by federal deposit insurance of \$145,032 and \$160,007 at June 30, 2017, and June 30, 2016, respectively.
+An entity's deposits may pose a custodial credit risk if the deposit balance is not covered by depository insurance and are (a) uncollateralized, (b) collateralized with securities held by the pledging financial institution, or (c) collateralized with securities held by the pledging financial institution, or agent but not in the depositor-government's name.
+The Authority had deposits (collected bank balances) secured by federal deposit insurance of \$194,935 and \$145,032 at June 30, 2018, and June 30, 2017, respectively.